servactory/servactory/docs/pages/usage/make.md

 # Make

-Service methods are called only with `make`.
+Service methods are called only with `make` method.

 ## Examples